-SCHOOL UNIFORM DRESS CODE FOR STUDENTS
+SCHOOL DRESS CODE FOR STUDENTS

 We embrace a dress code for several reasons.
 Dress codes are a physical reminder of “school mode” and elevate the learning space.
 Just as adults dress up for work, Pilot students dress up for school.
 A dress code also reduces the possibility of social conflicts or peer pressure that can arise from wardrobe choices, and it levels the playing field by de-emphasizing attention to potentially expensive fashion trends.